 - Invasion of privacy.

-Example: After waiting in line for over an hour to get into a Las Vegas nightclub, Xavier starts berating the bouncer working the velvet rope.
-The bouncer takes issue and asks Xavier to leave.
-Xavier refuses and the bouncer punches him in the face.
-Physical violence is a risk of a business that engages the services of a bouncer.
+Example: A nightclub bouncer asks Xavier to leave for being belligerent.
+After Xavier refuses, the bouncer punches him.
+Physical violence is an inherent risk of the bouncer’s job.
 Accordingly, the nightclub might be liable for Xavier’s injuries if the force was found to be excessive.

 - The club failed to conduct a reasonable background check of an employee,